laravel/docs/broadcasting.md

         return new PresenceChannel('room.'.$this->message->room_id);
     }

-Like public or private events, presence channel events may be broadcast using the `broadcast` function.
-As with other events, you may use the `toOthers` method to exclude the current user from receiving the broadcast:
+As with other events, you may use the `broadcast` helper and the `toOthers` method to exclude the current user from receiving the broadcast:

     broadcast(new NewMessage($message));

     broadcast(new NewMessage($message))->toOthers();

-You may listen for the join event via Echo's `listen` method:
+As typical of other types of events, you may listen for events sent to presence channels using Echo's `listen` method:

     Echo.join(`chat.${roomId}`)
         .here(...)